Dependency and Supply Chain Security Policy

 • CODEOWNERS: Protected files including CI workflows, dependency manifests, lock files, build scripts, and security configuration require approval from the Core team.

 • External contributions: Pull requests from external contributors require Core team approval before CI runs.
+This gate is enforced at the GitHub organization level, not just per-repository.

 8. Pre-Commit Security Hooks